j2zhao/tablevault/docs/api/table_references.md

 ## Error Handling

-If a table reference string is malformed (e.g., unbalanced brackets, illegal characters) or if a reference cannot be resolved at runtime (e.g., table not found, column missing, nested reference fails), a `TableReferenceError` will typically be raised, halting the builder process.
+If a `TableReference` string is malformed (e.g., unbalanced brackets, illegal characters) or if a reference cannot be resolved at runtime (e.g., table not found, column missing, nested reference fails), a `TableReferenceError` will typically be raised, halting the builder process.
 Ensure your references are correct and the data they point to exists.

 ---